 How LTI Gets Such a High Link Ratio

-LTI's fix procedures and tables are based on well defined rules of what constitutes a valid and invalid heading, as well as on empirical analysis of errors that have appeared in library headings processed by LTI over the past 25 years.
-For example, the subject subdivisions "United States" and "Description and travel" are each represented by hundreds of variations in subject subdivision fix tables.
-Headings that cannot be validated against an LC authority record are checked against 4.4 million LTI-created cross-references from incorrect headings to the authorized LC heading.
-For instance, our files include over one hundred cross-references (i.e., in this case variant forms and misspellings) for the composer "Tchaikovsky."
-If an LC link cannot be made, the heading is matched against LTI authority records.
+LTI's fix procedures and tables are based on well-defined rules of what constitutes a valid and invalid heading, as well as on empirical analysis of errors that have appeared in library headings processed by LTI.
+LC weekly authority record files and current cataloging rules are scrutinized also for changing patterns of usage.
+Headings that cannot be validated against an LC authority record are checked against 4.8 million LTI-created cross-references from incorrect headings to the authorized LC access point.
+For example, our files include over one hundred cross-references (chiefly variant forms and misspellings) for Tchaikovsky.
+Similarly, the subject subdivisions United States and Description and travel are each represented by hundreds of variations (e.g. Untied States, Descripton & travel) in subject subdivision fix tables.
+If an LC link cannot be made, the heading is matched against a supplemental file of 2.4 million LTI authority records.

 What About Full Manual Review?

-The critical point is that if a heading is mis-linked during machine processing, that heading will never come to the attention of an editor because it has successfully (albeit incorrectly) linked to an authorized heading.
+For all authority control processing, controlled headings are extracted from bibliographic records and first run through automated processing.
+Only after a library heading fails to link to an authorized heading does it become a candidate for review by an editor.
+The critical point is that if a heading is mis-linked during machine processing, that heading will never come to the attention of an editor because it has successfully (albeit incorrectly) linked to an authorized access point.
 Editors do not check every linked heading in every record to verify that a proper and correct link has been made.
 Instead, they examine only those headings that failed to link to an authorized heading during machine processing.
 If editors reviewed every heading linked during machine processing, the authority control vendor’s costs might easily exceed one dollar per record.
 Few libraries could afford authority control at that price.